khulnasoft-lab/design.khulnasoft.com/contents/get-started/principles.md

   - Example(s), plus link towards a reference in real-life -->

-## 2 Goal-driven over task-driven
+## 2 Goals over tasks

 Empathy for our customers starts with a deep understanding of their needs and goals, not just the tasks they're trying to accomplish.
 Rather than focusing on isolated actions, we aim to support their overall workflows.
-Designing with this mindest ensures that we're creating a more connected and coherent experience across the product.
+Designing with this mindset ensures that we're creating a more connected and coherent experience across the product.

 | Do                                                                                                                                              | Don't                                                                                                                                                              |
 | ----------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |